aphorise/vinit.bash/README.md

 This script is intended as a complimentary [*__`screen`__*] wrapper for a process to be launched in (eg via: `sudo service my_service`) and later stopped, forced restarted (aka: [*~~__`forever`__~~*]) where exited unexpectedly and where certain CPU limits may be exceeded for too long.

-Whats demonstrated is the monitor of single (1x) CPU process on interval where over-consumption (< `99.1` `%`) / infinite loop is assumed over a certain limit and a subsequent `kill` & restarted is attempted.
+Whats demonstrated is the monitor of single (1x) CPU process on interval where over-consumption (< `99.1` `%`) / infinite loop is assumed over a certain limit and a subsequent `kill` & restart is attempted.

 Expressed threshold values in `./vinit.bash` are as follows: